Table of contents

 Evolution of the Shared Infrastructure Programme

-The security framework was designed by a diverse group of SWIFT security experts and has been validated against leading industry standards/guidelines such as the security framework of NIST (National Institute of Standard in Technology – US Department of Commerce).
+The security framework was designed by a diverse group of SWIFT security experts and has been validated against leading industry standards/guidelines such as the NIST (National Institute of Standard in Technology – US Department of Commerce) security framework.
 The NIST framework was designed to optimise computer/cyber/information security and privacy in critical infrastructures.

-The first release of the SIP was defined in 2012 and was rolled out over a 3year project, which also saw a reduction in the number of Service Bureaux.
+The first release of the SIP was defined in 2012 and was rolled out over a three year project, which also saw a reduction in the number of Service Bureaux.

 In early 2016, the programme was updated with additional controls in the areas of organisational and cyber security.
 Later that same year, an increased frequency of verification was announced and the definition of Service Bureaux was expanded to include all parties that provide indirect connectivity to SWIFT.

-Since 2018, SIP includes a harmonization with SWIFTs Customer Security Programme (CSP), in order to align the security controls that SWIFT Users need to implement with the controls that the Service Bureaux put in place.
+Since 2018, SIP includes a harmonisation with SWIFT's Customer Security Programme (CSP), in order to align the security controls that SWIFT Users need to implement the controls the Service Bureaux put in place.